rkazigit/TKInter-GUI-Assignment/README.md

 How to Run
 Step 1 — Download the files

-Go to the GitHub repository page
+-Go to the GitHub repository page

-Click the green Code button.
+-Click the green Code button.

-Click Download ZIP
+-Click Download ZIP

 Find the downloaded ZIP file (usually in your Downloads folder)

-Right-click it and select Extract All
+-Right-click it and select Extract All

-Step 2 — Open it in VS Code
+-Step 2 — Open it in VS Code

-Open VS Code
+-Open VS Code

-Click File → Open Folder
+-Click File → Open Folder

-Select the extracted folder
+-Select the extracted folder

-You should see converter.py in the file explorer on the left
+-You should see converter.py in the file explorer on the left

 Step 3 — Install Pillow (one time only)

-Open the VS Code terminal (View → Terminal) and type:
+-Open the VS Code terminal (View → Terminal) and type:

-pip install Pillow
+-pip install Pillow
-Wait for it to finish.
+-Wait for it to finish.
 This installs the library that draws the coloured icons.

-If pip doesn't work, try:
+-If pip doesn't work, try:

-pip3 install Pillow
+-pip3 install Pillow

 Step 4 — Run the app

-Press the ▶ Run button at the top right of VS Code.
+-Press the ▶ Run button at the top right of VS Code.

-The converter window will open on your screen.
+-The converter window will open on your screen.